ShivamB25/Project-Asclepius/script.md

 - "The records mimic real hospital patients but remain synthetic, so we keep the demo safe."
 - "Notice the labels and the US region setting; we treat this like a production system from the very first command."

-**Rubric Cue:** Technical Implementation (20%).
-Clarify that the work happens in BigQuery and follows production hygiene.
+**Say this to hit the rubric:** "Judges, that shows disciplined technical implementation—everything built in BigQuery with production-style labels and locations."

 **Pause/Check:** Make sure the dataset objects show as `DONE` in the job history before moving on.